moodle-an-hochschulen/moodle-availability_cohort/README.md

 Theme support
 -------------

-This plugin should work with all Bootstrap based Moodle themes.
-It has been developed on and tested only with Moodle Core's Boost theme.
+This plugin is developed and tested on Moodle Core's Boost theme.
-While this plugin should also work with Moodle Core's legacy Clean theme or third party themes, we can't support any other theme than Boost.
+It should also work with Boost child themes, including Moodle Core's Classic theme.
+However, we can't support any other theme than Boost.

 Plugin repositories